jspotten/collaborate/README.md

   - 😀 &#128512;
 - By default a web server will display the HTML file named index.html when a web browser, such as Google Chrome, makes a request without asking for a specific HTML file.

+<h5>HTML Structure Elements</h5>

+- A block element is meant to be a distinct block in the flow of the content structure.
+- An inline element is meant to be inline with the content flow of a block element.
+They don't disrupt the flow of a block element's content.